Bobby Smith (activist): Activism

-In February and March 2015, Smith carried out a number of protests alone and with others aimed at Harriet Harman and the Labour pink bus campaign.
-Starting in Stevenage at the launch of the campaign, Smith first confronted Harman in Asda and then again later in the day whilst wearing a T-shirt that had "This is what a victim of feminism looks like" written on it.
+In February and March 2015, Smith carried out several protests alone and with others aimed at longserving Labour MP Harriet Harman and the Labour pink bus campaign.
+Starting in Stevenage at the launch of the campaign, Smith first confronted Harman in Asda and then again later in the day whilst wearing a T-shirt bearing the slogan "This is what a victim of feminism looks like".
 Smith said, "You're dividing up men and women ... you're making it them versus us.
 Are you thinking of getting blue van?"

 Smith also confronted Harman in Croydon, Cambridge and Gloucester where Smith said, "Fathers in this country falsely accused of domestic violence are lower down the scale when it comes to rights than a convicted paedophile.
 I haven't seen my children for four years.
 I have tried everything else so I have to protest like this."
 When asked whether she would take the time to listen to Smith's story, Harman said: "I have talked to fathers' groups over the years and I know what they are protesting about.
 He [Smith] is protesting about his own family situation and that is not something that should be decided by politics.
 That is something for the family court."

-In March 2015, after asking Ed Miliband a question at a Q & A session in Rotherhithe, Smith along with other New Fathers 4 Justice protesters were involved in an altercation outside.
+In March 2015, after asking Labour leader Ed Miliband a question at a question-and-answer session in Rotherhithe, Smith along with other New Fathers 4 Justice protesters were involved in an altercation outside.
 It was originally alleged that Miliband was "punched and shoved".
 New Fathers 4 Justice later released a video showing Miliband getting in the car unimpeded and smiling throughout.
-Smith told BuzzFeed News: "We were there because he didn’t answer my question on shared parenting.
-I think as long as you don’t block his path and he’s not scared, it’s OK to raise your voice and be heard."
+Smith told BuzzFeed News: "We were there because he didn't answer my question on shared parenting.
+I think as long as you don't block his path and he's not scared, it's OK to raise your voice and be heard."

 On Father's Day 2015, Smith and another protester climbed Westminster Abbey and unfurled banners to highlight fathers' rights.

 In October 2015, Smith climbed onto the roof of the home of Chris Grayling, the leader of the House of Commons.

 On 30 November 2015, Smith climbed onto the roof of the Queen's Gallery at Buckingham Palace along with fellow campaigner Martin Mathews and remained on the roof for several hours before giving themselves up.